TheJacksonLaboratory/mergegtfs/README.md

 Below are the contents of an example `gtf_list_file` specifying [GTF2.2](http://mblab.wustl.edu/GTF22.html) formatted files from three samples that are to be merged.
 The format of the file is text with two tab-delimited columns and no header row.
+Each row corresponds to a single sample.
+One or more samples can be specified.
 The first column is a unique sample label, while the second column contains a relative or absolute path to the GTF file corresponding to that sample.
-Lines beginning with `#` are treated as comments and, along with blank lines, are ignored:
+Lines beginning with `#` are treated as comments and, along with blank lines, are ignored.

 ```
 # this is a comment; below are sample labels and GTF file paths: